 - (107) The level of interconnectedness of the Institution with other market participants is considered to be low, [...]. - (108) Any material direct contagion to other institutions of the financial sector (other than the ones affiliated to the Institution) is considered unlikely, as set out below. - (109) Based on the SRB internal multilayer network contagion model, the idiosyncratic failure of the Institution (using year-end 2020 data) would have a low impact on the rest of the Banking Union financial system.
 In the worst-case scenario, the total loss as a percentage of initial loss is projected to be lower than 1% in Austria [...], and negligible in other Banking Union countries.
 No other credit institution within the Banking Union was identified as at risk of failure in any scenario.
-Furthermore, [...]. - (110) The SRB assessment of direct contagion is supplemented by the NRA's assessment of direct contagion within Austrian banks: - a) Impact of failure of the Institution or write down: the Institution scores a low risk.15 b) Network indicator for direct contagion risk: the Institution scores low and medium-low risk.
+Furthermore, [...]. - (110) The SRB assessment of direct contagion is supplemented by the NRA's assessment of direct contagion within Austrian banks: - a) Impact of failure of the Institution or write down: the Institution scores a low risk. - [...]15 - b) Network indicator for direct contagion risk: the Institution scores low and medium-low risk. - [...]

-- c) Type, complexity, amount and composition of risk accepted by the credit institution: the Institution scores a medium-low risk. [...] - (111) Indirect contagion effects stemming from the failure of the Institution are not expected to be significant in Austria, as further elaborated below. - (112) The Institution is not considered critical for the financial system and the real economy, in particular given that no significant adverse effect is to be expected following the failure of the Institution, as evidenced by the two indicators below:
+- c) Type, complexity, amount and composition of risk accepted by the credit institution: the Institution scores a medium-low risk. [...]. - (111) Indirect contagion effects stemming from the failure of the Institution are not expected to be significant in Austria, as further elaborated below. - (112) The Institution is not considered critical for the financial system and the real economy, in particular given that no significant adverse effect is to be expected following the failure of the Institution, as evidenced by the two indicators below: - a) [...]; - b) [...]. - (113) As regards the possibility that the failure of the Institution will give rise to contagion in the form of widespread withdrawal of short-term funding or deposits in significant amounts from other credit institutions in Austria, such risk cannot be excluded.

-a) [...]

-- b) [...]
-16 [...]
-17 [...]18

-- (113) As regards the possibility that the failure of the Institution will give rise to contagion in the form of widespread withdrawal of short-term funding or deposits in significant amounts from other credit institutions in Austria, such risk cannot be excluded.
 However, there are objective elements indicating that such risk would not be significant [...].

-- (114) [...]
+- (114) [...].

-- (115) [...]
+- (115) [...].

 - (116) With regard to the implications of the need for the Deposit Guarantee Schemes ("DGS") to ensure the protection of covered depositors, significant adverse effects on financial stability arising therefrom are not likely in the present circumstances.
-The amount of covered deposits held by the Institution was estimated at EUR [...] on 25 February 2022. [...].
+The amount of covered deposits held by the Institution was estimated at EUR [...] on 25 February 2022.
+The disbursement by the DGS within the period prescribed in the Austrian Act on Deposit Guarantee Schemes and Investor Compensation ("ESAEG")19 (i.e., 7 working days20) can be ensured without entailing a material negative significant adverse impact on the financial stability in Austria as further explained in the recitals below and under section 4.2.3.4.1 of this Decision.

 - (117) The compensation of the Institution's covered depositors can be ensured in the present case [...].

-- (118) [...]
+- (118) [...].

-- (119) [...]
+- (119) [...].

-- (120) [...]
+- (120) Lastly, in light of the priority ranking of DGS covered depositors in insolvency proceedings, as established by Article 108(b)(ii) of Directive 2014/59/EU, as transposed by Article 131(2) of the BaSAG, the recovery rate for the DGS in such insolvency proceedings would most likely be high.
+This would ultimately further limit the possible impact on other credit institutions.